-The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy and Anti-Bullying Policy

-St Michael and All Angels and the Headteacher will consider:
+St. Michael and All Angels CE VA School will consider:

 - the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.